 As a visitor, witnessing the open-air cremations is one of the most important things to do in Varanasi, to understand the significance of this holy city.

-4. Sunset Ganga Aarti Ceremony – Things to do in Varanasi
+4. Sunset Ganga Aarti Ceremony: Things To Do in Varanasi

 Ganga Aarti is a ritual for worshipping the river Ganges.
-One of the most famous things to do in Varanasi is to attend the evening Ganga Aarti ceremony.
+One of the most famous things to do in Varanasi is to attend the evening Ganga Aarti Ceremony.

 In Varanasi, the Aarti ceremony is performed daily at sunrise and sunset on the Ghats offering prayers and gratitude to God to remove evil.